Smart City Solutions

 - Quantify the use of footpaths and cycle ways.

-- Use within in individual retail units to discover vital analytics like sales conversion rate, average queuing time and the most popular area of store.
+- Let retail units discover vital analytics like sales conversion rate, average queuing time and the most popular area of store.

 - Assess the impact of development initiatives and use the data to inform future decisions